-Men with suspected prostate cancer, referred from an urologist will require access to pre biopsy MRI.
+Men with suspected prostate cancer, referred from a urologist will require access to pre biopsy MRI.
 The Guideline Development Group highlighted that this may require updating MRI scanners and increasing MRI capacity.
 Trained personnel to acquire and interpret a pre biopsy prostate MRI will also be required.
 Therefore both capital and revenue costs will be required to establish the pathway.

-Recommendation 3.1.1: In men with suspected prostate cancer referred from a urologist multiparametric MRI is recommended pre prostate biopsy.
+In men with suspected prostate cancer referred from a urologist multiparametric MRI is recommended pre prostate biopsy.

-Recommendation 3.1.2: If the patient is not a suitable candidate for multiparametric MRI then a systematic prostate biopsy should be offered as a first line test.
+If the patient is not a suitable candidate for multiparametric MRI then a systematic prostate biopsy should be offered as a first line test.